 “I’m actually kind of surprised because it’s the first time I’d seen a school get shut down,” said Giovanni Cardenas, who was a student at the school for three years.

-Halfway through the school year, parents said they’re left scrambling to re-enroll their children elsewhere.
+Halfway through the school year, parents have to scramble to re-enroll their children elsewhere.

 “You can’t decide in a day to close a school,” parent Yared Negussie said.
 “I’m upset, I’m confused.
 I’m not sure where she’s going to go next.”

 The office will operate temporarily through the end of the month, opening Tuesdays, Wednesdays, and Thursdays.
 The school said it will help with student transfers.
 It will operate from 9 a.m. to 4 p.m.
-Report cards will be mailed out next week.
+After all, report cards are going out next week.
+This is an important time for the students, so the school will do what it can to soften the blow of its sudden, strange closure.